darklang/docs/docs/contributing/ocaml-for-dark-developers.md

   ...body of function...
 ```

+These are not in F# or Dark.

 #### Optional parameters

-OCaml also supports optional parameters
+ReScript also supports optional parameters, which F# and OCaml do not.

 ```ocaml
 let myFunction ?(optionalParam = 3) (regularParamter : int) : int =